thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 print(f"monomial: {monomial.explicit(x)}")
 ```
-that gives the output
+gives the output
 ```
 monomial: x1*x2*x3*(x1**2*x2 + x1**2*x3 + x1*x2**2 + x1*x3**2 + x2**2*x3 + x2*x3**2)
 ```

 ### Hall-Littlewood Polynomials

-Finally, for the Hall-Littlewood polynomials, besides the partitions, we also
+In addition to partitions, for the Hall-Littlewood polynomials,
-need the deformation parameter Q (because t has been used to denote the Miwa coordinates).
+we also require the deformation parameter Q (as t has been used to
+denote the Miwa coordinates).
 ```python
 from sympy import Symbol
 from pysymmpol import YoungDiagram from pysymmpol import HallLittlewoodPolynomial from pysymmpol.utils import create_x_coord
 ```
 The method `explicit(x, Q)` needs another argument.
+Finally, the code
 ```python
 Q = Symbol('Q')
 young = YoungDiagram((3,2,1))